flyingmachine/brave-clojure-web/content/concurrency.md

 first have to manage multiple tasks.
 Concurrency can be seen as potential paralellism.

+It's important to distinguish parallelism from **distribution**.
+Distributed computing is a specialization of parallel computing where the processors don't reside in the same computer and where tasks are distributed to computers over a network.
+It'd be like Lady Gaga asking Beyoncé, "Please text this guy while I drink."

+I'm going to use "parallel" only to refer to cohabitating processors.
+While there are Clojure libraries that aid distributed programming, this book only covers parallel programming.
+That said, the concepts you'll learn apply directly to distributed programming.

 ### Blocking and Async

 One of the big use cases for concurrent programming is for